gphelipe1/gphelipe1/README.md

 ### Hello!
 I'm Gabriel Costa👋
 I am a software developer with a bachelor’s degree in Computer Science.
 I have a strong background in development, with extensive experience in building scalable web and mobile applications.
 Currently, I am primarily focused on React, TypeScript, and JavaScript, along with Next.js and Redux, as my preferred front-end stacks.
-For backend development, I am proficient in C#, .NET and Node Js.
+For backend development, I am proficient in NodeJs, C# and .NET.
 I possess additional skills as well, so don't hesitate to ask me anything or get in touch.  😉

 <div>
   <a href="https://instagram.com/gphelipe1" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>